The Brady Bunch Movie-1995

 Grade: B+

-Winner of the 2017 Best Animated Feature Academy Award, Coco is an exuberant and colorful affair filled with marvelous lights and a Mexican cultural infusion that serves the film well, making it feel robust with diversity and inclusion.
+Winner of the 2017 Best Animated Feature Academy Award, Coco is an exuberant and colorful affair, filled with marvelous lighting and a Mexican cultural infusion that serves the film well, making it feel robust in its diversity and inclusion.

-As Miguel realizes his passion for music, he comes into conflict with his family, who have other aspirations for the young man.
-Miguel embarks on a fantastic journey to the magical and somewhat frightening land of his deceased ancestors, coinciding with the festive Day of the Dead celebration, a tradition of Mexican culture.
+As Miguel realizes his passion for music, he comes into conflict with his family, who have other aspirations for him.
+Miguel embarks on a fantastic journey to the magical and somewhat frightening land of his deceased ancestors, coinciding with the festive Day of the Dead celebration, a Mexican cultural tradition.

-Coco is a film that can really be enjoyed by all members of the family and is structured in just that way.
-The blatant use of multiple generations holds great appeal for blending the family unit.
+Coco is a film that all family members can enjoy, and it is structured just that way.
+The blatant use of multiple generations greatly appeals to the idea of blending the family unit.

-These images are undoubtedly meant to entertain rather than be scary and the creatures possess a friendly vibe.
+These images are undoubtedly meant to entertain rather than frighten, and the creatures have a friendly vibe.

 How’s that for effectiveness?

-The emotional level reached via this song impressed me immensely about Coco, even when the story occasionally is secondary to the visual or musical elements.
+The emotional impact of this song impressed me immensely about Coco, even when the story is occasionally secondary to the visual or musical elements.

-In fact, for me, the story began to lag slightly until the aforementioned big musical number came into play.
-The song really kicked the action into high gear in an emotional way, and I became more enamored with the characters and the connections they had to one another.
+In fact, the story began to lag slightly until the aforementioned big musical number came into play.
+The song really kicked the emotional action into high gear, and I became more enamored with the characters and their connections to one another.

-Thankfully, the character becomes, naturally, the hero of the film and ultimately a sweet, likable character.
-I began to ponder, “Is that what kids are really like these days”?
+Thankfully, the character becomes the film’s hero and ultimately proves to be a sweet, likable person.
+I pondered, “Is that what kids like these days?”

 Carmen Jones-1954